PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 and you
 are more likely than not to run into trouble.
 There is just so much code in there.
 Zope 2 code, Zope 3 code, and Five (a merger of Zope 2 and Zope 3).
-Then there is the Content Management Framework, and all of Plone.
+Then there is the Content Management Framework (CMF), and all of Plone.
 Way way too complex to even consider doing custom app development on it.

 ### Pyramid
 The next obvious choice is Pyramid.
 If you are building a corporate application, Pyramid is a great option.
 You can use the ZODB, or a relational database.
 You can use routing or traversal.
 You can configure it three different ways.
 You can choose from lots of different GUI and other libraries.
-It is not very opinionated.
-It is optimized for computer perforance.
-It is really a stripped down web framework.
-Whatever your client wants you to do you can do.
-And there will be lots of billable hours for you.

 ### Grok
 Me,   I chose to use Grok with Zope 3.
 I am not building a corporate